Understanding the different types of love.

 Or, at least, the subject makes it to the headlines of our heads and hearts time and again.
 Indeed, It’s been like that since ancient times.

-Undoubtedly, many of the greatest philosophers, including Plato and Aristotle, dedicated numerous of their thoughts to matters of the heart and, it seems, spent a lot of time on them.
+Undoubtedly, many of the greatest philosophers, including Plato and Aristotle, dedicated numerous of their thoughts to matters of the heart.
+And it seems they spent a lot of time on them.

-To this end, the ancient Greeks identified and named eight types of love to better understand the different kinds of love humans can feel.
+To this end, the ancient Greeks identified and named eight kinds of love.
+They sought to better understand the different kinds of love humans can feel.
 They taught us a lot about love and love types.

 Understanding love and love styles as Greeks defined.